sathar01/EON/README.md

 # EON
 # EON Forecasting Challenge
-This is the repo for saving EON data files and python script
-# The latest jupyter notebook is ""
+This is the repo for saving EON data files and python script The latest jupyter notebook is "EON_Forecast_Model.ipynb" The consumption data is of huge size and hence I had to split that into 5 smaller files.